Goals of the School

 All students whose native language is not English and do not have a bachelor’s degree from an accredited institution of higher education in the United States are required to demonstrate English language competency by achieving an adequate score on the IELTS: International English Language Testing System or TOEFL: The Test of English as a Foreign Language.
 Current minimum score requirements is a TOEFL of 600.

-In addition to the material submitted to the Graduate College, you must also submit to the School of Visual Communication the following material: three letters of recommendation, a resume, a non-returnable portfolio, and a 500-word statement of intent outlining why you want to attend graduate school.
+In addition to the material submitted to the Graduate College, you must also submit to the School of Visual Communication the following material: a resume, a non-returnable portfolio, and a 500-word statement of intent outlining why you want to attend graduate school.
 Send this additional required material to the Graduate Director, School of Visual Communication, Ohio University, 301 Seigfred Hall, Athens, OH, 45701-2979.

 Successful applicants for the Photojournalism, Commercial Photography, Picture Editing, Information Design (Publication) and Information Design (Interactive) areas will generally have three or more years of professional experience and a focused statement of intent.
 Applicant selections for the Photojournalism sequence are heavily weighted toward mid-career professionals.
 Applicants for the Visual Media and Newsroom Management sequence will often have even more time in the profession.